yassato/AraAphidGWAS/README.md

 - figures
 output figures from R and/or figures used for the manuscript

-- paper
+- manuscript
-working directory for manuscript writing (manuscript.md).
+temporal working directory for manuscript writing (manuscript.md).
 Bibliography files (.bib and .csl) are also included.

 - scripts
 R scripts to analyze GWAS outputs (GWAp_output.R) and *Arabidopsis* mutant data (aphid.R).